arjunmnath/ACTx/CODE_OF_CONDUCT.md

 This Code of Conduct is inspired by the [Contributor Covenant](https://www.contributor-covenant.org/).

-By contributing to **ACT**, you agree to follow this Code of Conduct to ensure a positive and collaborative environment for everyone.
+By contributing to **ACTx**, you agree to follow this Code of Conduct to ensure a positive and collaborative environment for everyone.